 Legally, the judge will modify the child custody orders if circumstances materially, substantially, and permanently change.

 Material changes usually involve the informal 20% rule.
 For example, if Junior spends 12 nights a month with Dad instead of 10, Dad should consider a legal modification.
 Substantial change is a lot like material change.
 But the S-word usually refers to non-overnight changes.
 Permanent does not mean forever.
 But it does mean long term.

 As a rule of thumb, most child custody orders should be updated at least once every two or three years.

 There are different child custody orders for different families.
-For a free consultation with an experienced child custody lawyer in Palatine, contact Delaney Heckman, Ltd. We routinely handle matters in Will County and nearby jurisdictions.
+For a free consultation with an experienced child custody lawyer in Palatine, contact Andrea Heckman Law, Ltd. We routinely handle matters in Will County and nearby jurisdictions.

 I could not ask for a better attorney to represent me during my case which is Andrea Heckman.
 Anytime I had any questions, I got a response in a timely manner.
 Andrea walked me through a very difficult time which was a divorce/child custody case.
 Andrea is very knowledgeable and motivating.
 The staff has been nothing but welcoming and professional.
 If I have to go to court for anything, I will definitely be giving this firm a call again.

 Please contact our law office in Rolling Meadows for legal assistance with divorce, child custody, or visitation issues.
 We serve clients in the Chicago metropolitan area who need the help of an experienced and dedicated family law attorney.